-As the name reveals, the European Union Songbook organisation was founded in Copenhagen 2015 with one aim: to organise The European Union Songbook together with qualified music teachers, music students and choir singers – and to distribute it as cheaply as possible.
+As the name reveals, the European Union Songbook Association was founded in Copenhagen 2015 with one aim: to organise the first The European Union Songbook in two democratic stages; first together with qualified music teachers, music students and choir singers, then through people’s song votes held in all member states.

-For more than 50 years, we, the European citizens, have exchanged physical things: coal, fish and other products.
-The cultural exchange on the other hand, has so far consisted mainly in sports – Champions League – and a single song contest – The Eurovision.
-We feel time has come to create a more lasting common symbol, a songbook.
+For more than 50 years, we, the European citizens, have mostly exchanged physical things: coal, fish and other products.
+The cultural exchange on the other hand, has seen from above consisted mainly in sports – Champions League – and a single song contest – The Eurovision: We feel time has come to create a more lasting common symbol, a songbook.

-Let us both share and learn about the 27 national song treasures in EU.
+Let us both share and learn about the 27 national song treasures in EU, let’s sing together!